Nuno Mendes: The Flying Wing-Back From Sporting Lisbon Coming To Grace PSG's All-Stars

 — Sporting CP English 🏆 (@SportingCP_en) September 1, 2020

-While Mendes has barely played one full season of senior professional football, the ability he has shown makes it highly unlikely that he remains a Sporting Lisbon player much longer.
-Elite clubs like Manchester City and Real Madrid have already registered a concrete interest in him.
-Although he signed a new contract at Sporting in December, if he continues his rapid ascent with a strong EURO 2020, the clamour and buzz around him might become too much for him and his club to ignore.
+While Mendes has barely played one full season of senior professional football, the ability he has shown made it highly unlikely that he remained a Sporting Lisbon player much longer.
+Elite clubs like Manchester City and Real Madrid had already registered a concrete interest in him.
+Although he signed a new contract at Sporting in December, his irresistible physical gifts and boundless ceiling has ensured that PSG made a move to sign him.